 to invoke one or more COSEM interface object methods, when return parameters are expected.
 In this case, if either the .request (including the method references and the method invocation parameters) or the .response service primitive (including the results and return parameters) is too long to fit in a single APDU, then block transfer with multiple requests and/or responses can be used.

-The Read service is specified in IEC 61334-4-41:1996, 10.4 and Annex A. For completeness and for consistency with the specification of services using LN referencing, the specification is reproduced here, together with the extensions made for DLMS/COSEM.
+The Read service is specified in IEC 61334-4-41:1996, 10.4 and Annex A. For completeness and for consistency with the specification of services using LN referencing, the specification is reproduced here, together with the extensions made for DLMS®/COSEM.

 Semantics